ohgkeny/kenys_portfolio/README.md

 Gensim - Unlocking the hidden patterns and themes through advanced topic modeling PyLDAvis - Enhancing the visualization of topic models, making them more accessible and interactive

-Join us on this exciting journey as we delve into the world of Comcast complaints.
-Together, we can shape a better customer experience, address concerns proactively, and foster stronger connections between Comcast and its valued customers.

 Feel free to personalize and adapt this description to reflect your own voice and the unique story of your project.
 Let the passion for understanding customer experiences shine through!